wp-plugins/similar-posts-ontology/readme.txt

 1. Upload `similar-posts-ontology` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Choose either the widget from the left menu under 'Appearances' or use the pk_related_return function in your theme.
+3. If you want the widget, go to 'Appearance' -> 'Widgets' and look for Similar Posts Ontology widget.
+If you prefer to call programmatically, use the pk_related_return function in your theme.

 == Screenshots ==